Yc2034/MusicTracker/readme.md

 SVGLoader as shown previously, it only extracts the shape data (the geometry) from the SVG file.
 Any fill or stroke colors defined within the SVG file itself are ignored by this process.

+TODO on 2D js, add a little more cute effect and update code